Flowise vs Langflow: Visual Builders

 npx flowise start

 Docker image available.
 Single-command deployment on any VPS (DigitalOcean, AWS, GCP).
 Flows persist to SQLite (default) or PostgreSQL.
-Environment variables configure the database, API
+Environment variables configure the database, API keys, and authentication.

 Langflow